 The Record Evolution platform for IoT & AI allows you to get started on your PoC fast.
 Results will show within less than two months.
-You begin with just a few test devices to collect, transform, and analyze the data.
+You begin with just one edge device to collect, transform, and analyze the data.
 Then you visualize in dashboards, and generate initial insights just by looking at the standard KPIs.
-This is how you test the ground to make sure that your IoT deployment will work all the way from the edge to the cloud.
+This is how you test the ground to make sure that your large scale IoT deployments will work all the way from the edge to the cloud.

 Deployment to Production